|Nutritional Guidelines (per serving)|

 In a small bowl, combine the remaining 1/2 teaspoon each of ground cumin and sumac.

 Grill the kebabs for approximately 12 minutes, until well charred on both sides.
 Sprinkle the spice mix over the kebabs while they are cooking.

-Serve the kebabs on warm pita or naan bread with sliced red onions, parsley, tomatoes, and diced cucumbers.
-Enjoy!
+If desired, serve the kebabs with warm pita or naan bread nestled on lettuce leaves with sliced red onion, parsley, tomatoes, and diced cucumbers.
+Enjoy.

 Forming the meat into balls first and then threading them onto the skewer can make the task of placing the meat on the skewers easier.
 Once threaded, you can use your fingers to press them together, making sure they are adhering well to the skewer.